hpi-sam/digital-fuesim-manv/README.md

 Some files are excluded to the mentioned license, read [LICENSE-README.md](LICENSE-README.md) for further information to which files these applies.

 Keep in mind, that if you don't use docker you have to run `npm run licensing:all` before building the `frontend` to give users the option to download a copy of the source code of this software (and a list of third-party libraries) or use another way that lets users download the source code of this software for free.
 If you didn't modify the source code, a link to this github repository is enough, but you can do both.
+If you run `npm run deployment` this command is already included.

 ## Contributors